starburst997/xcode-heaps/README.md

 Open the XCode project at `xcode/iOS/heaps-iOS.xcodeproj`, press Build.

+To quickly generate a heaps sample, call `./sample.sh base2D`, then open the XCode project and hit "Build"!

 # 3rd Party

 Some 3rd party libraries need to be download and available to the xcode project.